tobiassjosten/tobiassjosten.github.io/_posts/2011-02-03-doctrine-migrations-gotchas-in-symfony.md

 ---
 After having [wrestled](http://twitter.com/tobiassjosten/status/33172676159864832) with Doctrine migrations I now have working code and my data is safe.
 But before I go on with my life I wanted to take a minute and post my findings, with hopes of helping future migraters.

-If you are a first time user of *Doctrine migrations*, I really recommend reading [Denderello's](http://www.denderello.com/about) excellent [writeup about it](http://www.denderello.com/publications/guide-to-doctrine-migrations).
+If you are a first time user of *Doctrine migrations*, I really recommend reading [Dennis Benkert](http://www.denderello.com/)'s excellent [writeup about it](https://github.com/denderello/guide-to-doctrine-migrations).
 It really goes through all the basics you need to know and so I will only post a few gotchas here.

 ## Bash script for speed